 I love all the colors and highly suggest checking them out if you have a spare second!
 You will not be disappointed!
 Shop Wool-Ease Tonal now.

-After contemplating for a while I decided to use the color Gray Marble because it was neutral and would go with most any outfit.
+After contemplating for a while I decided to use the color Gray Marble because it was neutral and would go with almost any outfit.
 Plus, I love the way the yarn almost looks painted on.
-A win-win! 🙂
+A win-win!
+If you can’t find this yarn Color Made Easy from Lion Brand is a great alternative.

 - 1 skein of Lion Brand Wool-Ease Tonal Yarn or less than 125 yards of Bulky 5 Yarn